COW MILK ALLERGY

 Cow's Milk Protein Allergy (also called CMPA) is not be confused with lactose intolerance.
 A true allergy is to proteins in a food, lactose intolerance is due to a reaction to sugars in milk.
 Lactose free products should not be used by people with an allergy as they may still contain proteins - always check your labels!

-Cross reactivity is usually caused by the proteins in one food being similary shaped to those in another food.
+Cross reactivity is usually caused by the proteins in one food being similarly shaped to those in another food.
 Unusually there is cross reactivity between the seed storage proteins in soya beans and the casein in cows milk.
 This is called non-homologous cross reactivity.
 This is a common anecdote, that babies allergic to cows milk can often not tolerate soya milk either and this would be the reason.

 Cow's milk is usually the first food for many babies, which is why it seems such a common allergy.
-It is advisable to see your health provider if your baby has an allergy as many very young children with a milk allergy will outgrow it.
+It is advisable to see your GP or health provider if your baby has an allergy as many very young children with a milk allergy will outgrow it.

 Cow's milk allergy is not currently associated with any allergic syndromes.